adamramdaniyunus/autodeploy-tools/README.md

 ### General Questions

-**Q: Apakah gratis?**
+**Q: Is it free?**
-A: Ya, AutoDeploy CLI adalah open source dengan lisensi MIT.
-Gratis untuk digunakan, dimodifikasi, dan didistribusikan.
+A: Yes, AutoDeploy CLI is open source with MIT license.
+Free to use, modify, and distribute.

-**Q: Siapa yang cocok menggunakan tool ini?**
+**Q: Who should use this tool?**
-A: Developer yang ingin deployment mudah, freelancer, startup/tim kecil, pelajar yang belajar web development.
+A: Developers who want easy deployment, freelancers, startups/small teams, students learning web development.

-**Q: Berapa lama setup awal?**
+**Q: How long does initial setup take?**
-A: Setup pertama kali sekitar 3-5 menit.
-Setelah itu, deploy hanya butuh 30 detik.
+A: Initial setup takes about 3-5 minutes.
+After that, deployments only take 30 seconds.

-**Q: Apakah aman menyimpan password di config file?**
+**Q: Is it safe to store passwords in the config file?**
-A: File `deploy-config.yml` harus ditambahkan ke `.gitignore` agar tidak ter-commit ke git.
+A: The `deploy-config.yml` file should be added to `.gitignore` to prevent it from being committed to git.

 ### Server Requirements

-**Q: VPS apa yang didukung?**
+**Q: Which VPS providers are supported?**
 A: Ubuntu 20.04+, Debian 10+, CentOS 7+ (experimental).

-**Q: Apakah bisa pakai shared hosting?**
+**Q: Can I use shared hosting?**
-A: Tidak.
-AutoDeploy membutuhkan SSH access dan kemampuan install software.
+A: No. AutoDeploy requires SSH access and the ability to install software.

-**Q: Berapa minimum spesifikasi VPS?**
+**Q: What are the minimum VPS specifications?**
 A: RAM: 512MB minimum (1GB recommended), Storage: 10GB minimum, CPU: 1 core minimum.

-**Q: Apakah harus punya domain?**
+**Q: Do I need a domain?**
-A: Tidak.
-Domain opsional.
-Tanpa domain, aplikasi bisa diakses via IP:PORT.
+A: No. Domain is optional.
+Without a domain, the application can be accessed via IP:PORT.

 ### Deployment

-**Q: Berapa lama proses deployment?**
+**Q: How long does deployment take?**
-A: Node.js app: 30-60 detik, PHP app: 20-40 detik, Static site: 10-20 detik.
+A: Node.js app: 30-60 seconds, PHP app: 20-40 seconds, Static site: 10-20 seconds.

-**Q: Apakah deployment menyebabkan downtime?**
+**Q: Does deployment cause downtime?**
-A: Node.js: PM2 melakukan zero-downtime restart.
-PHP: Minimal downtime (< 1 detik).
+A: Node.js: PM2 performs zero-downtime restart.
+PHP: Minimal downtime (< 1 second).
 Static: No downtime.

-**Q: Apa yang terjadi jika deployment gagal?**
+**Q: What happens if deployment fails?**
-A: Error ditampilkan di terminal, aplikasi tetap running dengan versi sebelumnya, bisa rollback jika perlu.
+A: Errors are displayed in the terminal, the application keeps running with the previous version, and you can rollback if needed.

 ### Domain & SSL

-**Q: Apakah SSL gratis?**
+**Q: Is SSL free?**
-A: Ya, menggunakan Let's Encrypt yang gratis.
+A: Yes, using Let's Encrypt which is free.

-**Q: Berapa lama SSL berlaku?**
+**Q: How long is the SSL certificate valid?**
-A: 90 hari.
-Auto-renewal disetup otomatis oleh certbot.
+A: 90 days.
+Auto-renewal is set up automatically by certbot.

-**Q: Domain harus sudah pointing sebelum setup?**
+**Q: Does the domain need to be pointing before setup?**
-A: Ya, untuk SSL certificate berhasil, domain harus sudah pointing ke IP VPS.
+A: Yes, for SSL certificate to succeed, the domain must already be pointing to the VPS IP.

 ### Advanced

-**Q: Apakah bisa custom build command?**
+**Q: Can I customize the build command?**
-A: Ya, saat `autodeploy init` atau edit `deploy-config.yml`.
+A: Yes, during `autodeploy init` or by editing `deploy-config.yml`.

-**Q: Apakah bisa integrate dengan CI/CD?**
+**Q: Can it integrate with CI/CD?**
-A: Ya, bisa dipanggil dari CI/CD pipeline.
+A: Yes, it can be called from CI/CD pipelines.

 ---